audriusvi/audriusvi/README.md

 SQL, BigQuery, MySQL, Google Sheets, Excel, Tableau, Gretl, Python (basics)
 ##
 ## Let's get connected
-Unravel the secrets of data world together!
+Unravel the secrets of Big Data together!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/audrius-vienius/)!

 <!--
 **audriusvi/audriusvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.